Jazz0264/CE_4348_OS/readme.txt

     operations needed from the chosen opcode in memory by using a switch case and the translated program is stored in memory.

+    context_switch() was added for project 2 to support saving and loading register states of PCBs

 ## disk.c

     this acts as the program storage and translator for the computer. it will begin a filestream to read from a txt file in the same directory and translate formatted instructions into its opcode integer equivalents into memory using a jumptable.
 Will throw an error if file is not found within directory.

+    load_programs() was added for project 2, looks for a "program_list.txt" file within the same directory containing the program names of other programs that are to be searched in the same directory

 ## main.c